simplify20/PowerfulRecyclerViewAdapter/README.md

 }
 ```
 ${DATA} is a placeholder which represents class name of your data.
-After creating a ViewHolder template,every time you want write a ViewHolder, you can use the template to create it then modify the variable part.
+After creating a ViewHolder file template,every time you want write a ViewHolder, you can use the template to create it then modify the variable part.

 **problems may occur when you build:**